 More insidiously, through tiny cracks in the gel coat, water seeps inside the hull and the boat gets 8 lbs heavier per gallon... and it seeps, generally, aft where the boat is naturally heavier per square foot of hull due to the engine... making it harder to see over the bow when you gun the engine and start to "dig the hole" that getting up on plane gets you out of... and it is now harder to get on plane, i.e., you have to go faster, to get up on plane since the boat is heavier in the stern than when it was manufactured... an endless spiral...

+Remedies

-Remedies What to do about it?
-There are only 2 or 3 things that you can do.
+What to do about it?
+There are only two or three things that you can do.
 First, get rid of anything that isn't essential.
-There are 10 weekends in a summer.
+There are ten weekends in a summer.
 You aren't going to boat on every one of those 20 days - unless you are between spouses and looking for one that wants to live on the boat with you!
 How much of a big deal is it to cart just the things you need - not everything you own all the time - from the car or the dock locker that you installed at the foot of your slip?
 Second, you may want to look into trim tabs - small "flaps" that are installed under your transom that will help you get up onto plane faster.

 What they save in fuel when "digging out of the hole" will quickly cover their costs.
 And don't underestimate the safety factor that you'll be able to see over the bow sooner.
 Third, you may need to change your prop!
 The engine may be plenty powerful enough to move your mini-warehouse but it can't turn the propeller any faster due to its pitch (angle that it cuts through the water.)
 Counter-intuitively, you need a smaller prop/tighter pitch, not a larger one, to enable the engine to rotate the shaft more rapidly.
 Think about the little tires on your trailer keeping pace with the big tires on your truck - they HAVE to move faster to keep pace.
 Talk to your dock master about who he or she uses when they re-engineer props for customers.
 Go see them and talk about your options.
 This is some art, some science and some superstition.
 Talk it through with people who make a living engineering propellers.
 It will make a difference.

-If you don't think about these things, "you are gonna need a bigger boat..."
+If you don't think about these things, "you're gonna need a bigger boat..."
 (Yes, Virginia, it has been over 30 years...)

 BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."
-For more articles like this and safety and seamanship advice from Vin Pica, visit Atlantic Maritime Academy BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."